Dental Implant FAQs

 Cosmetic Dentistry in San Jose

-Dental implants may sound somewhat scary, but they are an excellent way to replace a missing tooth or teeth.
+Dental implants (to be performed by CT Scan technology ) may sound somewhat scary, but they are an excellent way to replace a missing tooth or teeth.
 If you wish to restore your ability to smile with confidence and speak and eat as if you have normal teeth, dental implants may be right for you.
 Dental implants may replace dentures or teeth that are either missing or loose, and technological advancements have allowed implants to become a positive, long-lasting way for people to regain their confidence when they smile.

 Frequently Asked Questions